 AutoSlash is a booking service, and the Do Not Rent lists are proprietary to the rental car companies.
 Those lists are tracked using data that AutoSlash cannot access.

 You might wonder why a customer who is banned by Budget would want to rent from Budget.
 There are other rental car options, of course.
-Yet the rental car market is highly consolidated and dominated by three companies.
-A ban by one company, therefore, may extend over to sister companies owned by the same corporation:
+Yet the rental car market is highly consolidated and dominated by three companies, so a ban by one company often extends over to sister companies owned by the same corporation:

 - AvisBudget Group (owns Avis, Budget, and Payless)